 The change of Library Management System should mean that you're able to borrow more books, search for materials with a simpler system and access your reading lists seamlessly.

-We are also hoping that the change in Library Management System will mean we can introduce automatic renewals.
+The change in Library Management System will also mean we can introduce automatic renewals.

 What do I need to do?